The [CII]--SFR correlation in dwarf galaxies across cosmic time: Conclusions

 \section{Conclusions}

-We have presented here a zoom-in cosmological simulation of a dwarf galaxy including a self-consistent non-equilibrium metal network \citep{capelo18}.
-Compared to previous studies by \citet{lupi19a} and \cite{lupi19a}, we have improved the sub-grid models employed, that now include young stellar winds and an updated SF prescription.
+We have presented here two zoom-in cosmological simulations of dwarf galaxies including a self-consistent non-equilibrium metal network \citep{capelo18}.
+Compared to previous studies by \citet{lupi19a} and \cite{lupi19a}, we have improved the sub-grid models employed, that now include young stellar winds and an updated SF prescription independent of the Mach number.
 Thanks to the state-of-the-art sub-grid modelling employed, we have been able to well reproduce the main observed properties of local dwarf galaxies.
 The very high resolution achieved and the ability to directly follow the C$^+$ abundance in the simulation have enabled us to accurately investigate the emergence of the correlation between the [CII] emission and the star formation rate, both spatially resolved and integrated over the entire galaxy, throughout the entire cosmic evolution of the galaxy.
 Our findings can be summarised as following: \begin{enumerate} \item the local correlations observed by \citet{delooze14} and \citet{herreracamus15} are very well recovered in our simulation, both in slope and normalisation.
-Since our data is outside the currently observed range, higher resolution and deeper observations are necessary to assess the accuracy of our model in reproducing the [CII]--SFR relation; \item at lower metallicity, the correlation seems to evolve in agreement with the predictions by \citet{vallini15}, but this evolution is hard to find in observations because of the large scatter in the \citet{delooze14} data ($\sim 0.42$ dex); \item the [CII] emission distribution suggests that most of the emission comes from the CNM ($n_{\rm gas}\lesssim 100~\rm cm^{-3}$), and only a small fraction from the higher densities typical of PDRs, in agreement with the results by \citet{hu17} and \citet{fahrion17}.
-However, this is due to the large volume filling factor of the low-density gas, as demonstrated by the normalised cumulative emissivity, that is dominated by the cold and dense gas (likely in PDRs) where most of the mass is confined but the occupied volume is small. \end{enumerate} Of course, the intrinsic limitations of this study, like the missing additional processes like HII regions around stars \citep{hu17,hopkins18a}, cosmic rays, etc., the inability to properly resolve the PDRs, and the missing galaxy population statistics (we only considered a single dwarf galaxy), does not allow us to give a more conclusive answer on the possible metallicity dependence of the [CII]--SFR correlation.
+Since our data is outside the currently observed range, higher resolution and deeper observations are necessary to assess the accuracy of our model in reproducing the [CII]--SFR relation; \item at lower metallicity, the correlation seems to evolve in agreement with the predictions by \citet{vallini15}, but this evolution is hard to find in observations because of the large scatter in the \citet{delooze14} data ($\sim 0.42$ dex); \item the [CII] emission distribution in dwarfs suggests that most of the emission comes from the CNM ($n_{\rm gas}\lesssim 100~\rm cm^{-3}$), and only a small fraction from the higher densities typical of PDRs, in agreement with the simulation results by \citet{hu17} and \citet{franek18}, and SOFIA observations by \citet{fahrion17}.
+This is due to the large volume filling factor of the low-density gas, as demonstrated by the normalised cumulative emissivity, that is dominated by the cold and dense gas (likely in PDRs) where most of the mass is confined but the occupied volume is small. \end{enumerate} Of course, the intrinsic limitations of this study, like the missing additional processes like HII regions around stars \citep{hu17,hopkins18a}, cosmic rays, etc., the inability to properly resolve the PDRs, and the missing galaxy population statistics (we only considered two galaxies due to the computational cost of the runs), does not allow us to give a more conclusive answer on the metallicity dependence of the [CII]--SFR correlation.
+Nevertheless, the agreement found in the evolution of two completely different galaxies is a hint that our conclusion could be real.
 This study is only meant to represent a first attempt to address this important question and the related consequences about the significance of the [CII] as a SFR tracer, and a more detailed exploration is definitely necessary.